UsabilityEngineering/ux-portfolio-khandy7/UX_Journal2/README.md

 ## Kyle Handy, 04/16/2021

 For this journal, I decided to document my experience with my coffee machine.
 I got a new Keurig coffee machine a few months ago and have enjoyed using it so far, so I thought I would analyze an interaction with it.
-My goal for this interaction is to document the **learnability** and **efficiency** of this coffee machine.
+My goal for this interaction is to document the **efficiency** of this coffee machine.
 The model of Keurig I have is the Keurig K-Duo Plus Coffee Maker.

 Here is a picture of the machine to show the general design.